benoleary/LesHouchesParserClasses_CPP/LHPC/include/BOLlib/README.BOLlib.txt

  to allow others to use the classes.

 CHANGELOG:
+ * 23rd October 2012: version 0.4.1
+ - minor signature change to AsciiXmlParser::loadString: from taking a std::string const& reference to a std::string const copy (fixing some bugs caused by overly leet re-use of the same AsciiXmlParser to parse its own parsed content).

  * 16th October 2012: version 0.4.0
  - major changes to AsciiXmlParser (breaking compatibility with 0.3 & older):
    -- now ignores XML comments properly.